 When I wasn’t working as a change agent, my friend and I would go to the gym; but neither of us knew what we were really doing.
 The gym gave us a program to follow but it was the same identical workouts every week.
 Repetitions, sets, drop sets, weight machines, treadmills—day after day, no variety and no fun.
 Even after countless hours in the gym and almost starving myself, I was putting on more weight.
 I didn’t understand how I could make an impact on other people’s lives, but I couldn’t make a simple change in my own.

 My frustration with the changes in my body, or the lack thereof, went far beyond the gym.
-Growing up, I was the fat kid.
-Always being chosen last for team sports and teased in the playground soon evolved into bullying in my early teens, and eventually led to my eating disorder.
+Growing up I was “the” fat kid.
+Always being chosen last for team sports and teased in the playground soon evolved into bullying in my early teens, and eventually led to a eating disorder.
 By my late teens, I lost weight, but I still wasn’t happy or satisfied.
 I became obsessed with exercise and even more obsessed with not eating, not realising that my misunderstanding of the complexities of the human body was only causing me more harm.
-I’d spent so time focusing on others through my volunteer work; I promised myself I would do something for me.
+I’d spent so much time focusing on others through my volunteer work; I promised myself I would do something just for me.
 I knew that I needed something different, something more motivating than machine weights and treadmills.

 After my first class, I was hooked.
 Instead of counting calories, I counted the number of tricks and combinations I could perform.
 You couldn’t keep me out of the studio, and when I wasn’t in class, I was practicing every possible moment.
 Even street signs and streetlights became a dancing pole!
 I never knew my body could transform so quickly.
 I built muscle, grew stronger, and lost body fat.
 Instead of boring workouts at the gym, I was having fun and it showed.